 Some of the island's most active volcanoes currently rest beneath the glacier, including Grimsvotn, Oraefajokull, and Bardarbunga.
 Scientists expect there to be a high level of volcanic activity in Vatnajokull over the next half-century.

-Vatnajokull is just one of the three national parks in Iceland, but it is, without doubt, the largest, having absorbed both the historical Skaftafell National Park and Jokulsargljufur canyon.
+Vatnajokull is just one of the three national parks in Iceland, but it is, without doubt, the largest, having absorbed both the historical Skaftafell National Park and Jokulsargljufur Canyon.

 The other national parks in the country are Thingvellir National Park, part of the Golden Circle route, and Snaefellsjokull National Park.

 Vatnajokull National Park was established in 2008 to protect the area’s wildlife.
-It is so enormous that the possibilities of things to do within it are countless.
-However, ice caving tours in winter and glacier hiking all year round are the most popular activities.
+It's so enormous that there are countless things to see, do, and enjoy there!
+In particular, ice-caving tours in winter and glacier hiking all year round are the most popular activities.
+Most of the park is within the Icelandic Highlands, meaning a four-wheel drive car is needed to reach its remote parts.

 - See also: National Parks in Iceland.